USS Lewis B. Puller (ESB-3): Construction

 The United States Navy ordered T-ESB-3 in February 2012 as part of the Fiscal Year 2013 appropriation for the U.S. Department of Defense via the National Defense Sealift Fund (NDSF).

 The keel-laying ceremony for Lewis B. Puller took place at the General Dynamics NASSCO shipyard in San Diego, California, on 5 November 2013.
 The keel of Lewis B. Puller was authenticated by Elizabeth Glueck, the wife of Lieutenant General Kenneth J. Glueck, Jr., the commanding general of the Marine Corps Combat Development Command.
 Mrs. Glueck welded her initials onto a steel plate that will be permanently affixed to the ship, remaining a part of Lewis B. Puller throughout her service life.

 Lewis B. Puller was launched and floated-off at the General Dynamics NASSCO shipyard on 6 November 2014.
 The launching dock was slowly flooded with water until she could freely float by herself.
 The ship was christened on 7 February 2015, and she was delivered on 12 June 2015.

 Lewis B. Puller set sail from San Diego to Norfolk via Cape Horn, arriving 13 October 2015 to begin her testing and evaluation phase.
-The ship is currently configured for minesweeping support but is also under consideration to support special operations forces (SOF) missions.
-Lewis B. Puller is slated to join the U.S. Fifth Fleet in the Persian Gulf in late 2016 or early 2017.
+The ship is configured for minesweeping support but is also under consideration to support special operations forces (SOF) missions.
+Lewis B. Puller joined the U.S. Fifth Fleet in the Persian Gulf in late 2016 or early 2017.

-On 14 January 2016, the Secretary of the Navy announced that Lewis B. Puller's sister-ship would be named Hershel "Woody" Williams (T-ESB-4) during a ceremony in Charleston, West Virginia.
+On 14 January 2016, the Secretary of the Navy announced that Lewis B. Puller's sister-ship would be named Hershel "Woody" Williams during a ceremony in Charleston, West Virginia.
+Hershel "Woody" Williams was commissioned on 7 March 2020.

 Deployment

 On 10 July 2017, Lewis B. Puller left from Naval Station Norfolk for her first operational deployment to the U.S. 5th Fleet's area of operations.
-The ship will be permanently deployed overseas; maintenance, repairs and crew swaps will take place in theater.
+The ship is permanently deployed overseas; maintenance, repairs and crew swaps will take place in theater.

 Commissioning

 Lewis B. Puller was commissioned on 17 August 2017 at Khalifa bin Salman Port in Al Hidd, Bahrain, with her prefix changing from USNS to USS, becoming the first U.S.-built ship to be commissioned outside the United States.
-The change was required by the Law of Armed Conflict, which says that a only a warship may do certain activities, such as mine-countermeasures and special operations staging.
+The change was required by the Law of Armed Conflict, which says that only a warship may do certain activities, such as mine-countermeasures and special operations staging.
 Her hull classification also changed from T-ESB-3 to ESB-3, indicating she was to be crewed by U.S. Navy sailors rather than civilian mariners.